MilosCemalovic/cemalovic-cv/README.md

 - Clean & Reusable code
 - SVG / sprite.svg

-Links to my projects in:
+Links to my private business and to projects in:

 - Angular
 - Web Design
 - PHP